rbarryanwar/Machine-Learning-Class/README.md

 # Machine-Learning-Class
-scripts I've created for the Coursera Machine Learning Class
+scripts I've created for machine learning in matlab